jcwill23-uh/jcwill23-uh.github.io/_pages/about.md

   - /about.html
 ---

 My name is John Williams, I go by Jack.
 I am currently enrolled at the Univeristy of Houston.
-I am pursuing a Bachelor of Science in Computer Science and expect to graduate in Spring 2026.
+I am pursuing a Bachelor of Science in Computer Science and expect to graduate in May of 2026.

 About Me
 ======
-I am currently seeking an internship for Summer 2025.
-I am eager to soak up as much knowledge as possible and help in any way that is useful.
-I'm open to exploring various job opportunities in order to gain experience as I'm still discovering the right career path for myself.
+I am an ambitious and growth-oriented professional actively seeking a full-time role where I can make an impact and continue developing my skills.
+I thrive in environments that challenge me to think critically and learn quickly.
+I am highly adaptable, eager to take initiative, and committed to continuous learning.
+My goal is to not only contribute to a team’s success but also to constantly evolve by gaining new knowledge and real-world experience.

 Additional Information
 ======